mckelveygreg/Gregs-100DaysOfCode/log.md

    - Thoughts: It sucks not to finish something all the way, but I feel like I've learned all the lessons I can
    - Link to work: https://mckelveygreg.github.io/TicTackToe/

+  Day 71: May 6, 2018
+   - Today's Progress: Started the Simon Game.
+First I went through a bunch of Khan trying to figure out how to draw circles/arcs.
+Not that hard with CSS actually.
+   - Thoughts: My design skill are still so clunky, slow, and painstaking...
+So much to remember, but I must get better and problem solving these things!

 <!-- TEMPLATE FORM
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)